IIIF/website/source/community/policy/editorial.md

 cssversion: 2
 ---

 This document describes the process by which specifications are designed and written within the IIIF community.
 The first part describes the expected participation of the community throughout the process, including gathering real world use cases, discussing solutions, implementing products, and the role of the [Technical Review Committee (TRC)][trc].
-The following parts describe the processes that the [editorial committee][editors] and the editors of a given specification use to ensure that the work is of the highest quality possible.
+The second section describes the processes that the [editorial committee][editors] and the editors of a given specification use to ensure that the work is of the highest quality possible.
 The processes are intended to be as transparent and inclusive as possible, while still making progress quickly and responsibly.

 Updates to this document are tracked in the [change log][change-log] at the bottom of the page.